FAQ – Business Manager Master's Degree

 When does training start?

-The new school year is scheduled for October 2025.
+The return is scheduled for October 2026.

 Is the training recognized?